NVIDIA/trt-samples-for-hackathon-cn/cookbook/03-Workflow/pyTorch-ONNX-TensorRT/README.md

 # Workflow of pyTorch -> ONNX -> TensorRT

++ A workflow of: export trained model from pyTorch to ONNX, parse ONNX in TensorRT, build TensorRT engine and do inference.

 + Steps to run.

 ```bash
 python3 main.py
 ```

-+ Here is a workflow of:
-  + Export trained model from pyTorch to ONNX
-  + Parse ONNX in TensorRT
-  + Build TensorRT engine and do inference

-+ We need to run `00-Data/get_model.py` firstly to get related ONNX files as input.
++ The process of build and export a ONNX model is inside `00-Data/get_model_part1.py`.

 + Here are some independent cases:
   + Normal: use FP32 to work (original ONNX is in FP32 mode).